Faulty system combined with pilot error led to Boeing 737 crash in 2021

 The Indonesian safety authority found that Sriwijaya Air provided “inadequate” training for its pilots in upset recovery, which means righting an airplane if it inadvertently stalls, rolls or pitches to deviate from the intended flight position.

-Indonesia is now mandating detailed upset recovery training for all airline pilots.
+Indonesia now mandates detailed upset recovery training for all airline pilots.

 The KNKT report also states that the system that was supposed to monitor the 737’s autothrottle for asymmetric thrust and disengage it — the Cruise Thrust Split Monitor — may have been misrigged by maintenance personnel, or its failure may have been due to a sensor fault providing an incorrect value for the positions of the control surfaces on the wings to the autothrottle computer.